English (four years required)

 This course is an intensive review of the Spanish language, from basic through advanced material.
 The further development of the four language learning skills will continue to be stressed in preparation for taking the AP Exam in May.
 Students will acquire a deeper appreciation and understanding of the Spanish-speaking world and its varied traditions and histories.
 They will continue to read, interpret, and discuss works of literature as well as current affairs.
 A variety of authentic materials are used throughout the school year, including podcasts, websites (BBC Mundo, El País) and Américas Magazine.
 Students will also participate in a variety of advanced projects, presentations, skits, as well as local service opportunities using Spanish.
 Classes will receive visits from native Spanish-speakers.
 The class is conducted entirely in Spanish.

 Rowland Hall introduced Mandarin Chinese to its world language offerings in 2009 in recognition of our ever changing global society.
-Mandarin Chinese has been embraced by the Rowland Hall community and plans are on track to offer AP Mandarin Chinese in the 2013-2014 school year.
+Mandarin Chinese has been embraced by the Rowland Hall community and we now offers AP Mandarin Chinese.

 Mandarin Chinese I

 This beginning Mandarin Chinese course is intended for students with no prior knowledge of any Chinese dialect or written Chinese.
 Mandarin Chinese is based on the Beijing dialect and is the national standard language of the People’s Republic of China and the Republic of China (Taiwan).
 This course will introduce the Chinese Pinyin romanization system: tones, rules of phonetic spelling, and pronunciation; Chinese characters: creation and evolution, stroke order, structure, the writing system, and calligraphic techniques.
 Reading and writing skills are introduced and students develop basic skills in listening, speaking, reading, and writing.